Homebuying Guide and Housing Support for Veterans

 A shortage of services and social isolation contribute to homelessness among veterans.
 Often started by veterans themselves, numerous nonprofits have helped thousands in need.

-• Homes For Our Troops: HFOT is a nationwide organization dedicated to building specially adapted homes for soldiers who have been severely injured.
-Most of the veterans helped by the organization have sustained injuries, including multiple limb amputations, partial or full paralysis and/or severe traumatic brain injury (TBI).
+• Homes for Our Troops: HFOT is a national organization that builds specially adapted homes for veterans with severe injuries, including limb amputations, paralysis and traumatic brain injuries (TBI).

 • Building Homes for Heroes: This program builds or buys homes and gives them to eligible veterans and families.
-With more than 255 homes gifted to the nation’s injured veterans by the end of 2020, a new house has been offered every 11 days since the organization’s founding.
+With more than 255 homes gifted to the nation's injured veterans as of the end of 2020, a new house has been offered every 11 days since the organization's founding.

-• Army Emergency Relief: This nonprofit can help Army veterans secure emergency assistance for mortgage or rental relief, in addition to temporary lodging.
+• Army Emergency Relief: This nonprofit can help Army veterans secure emergency assistance for mortgage or rental relief and temporary lodging.
 In 2019, AER provided $70 million in loans and grants to 40,000 Soldiers and Families.

 • National Association of American Veterans: The Association offers help with rent/mortgage assistance, funding for necessary home repairs and emergency expenses.
 It also offers helpful financial guidance and boasts the NAAV Military Family Program to ease the burdens of caregivers.